rodneyshupe/Cookbook/Recipes/Salads/CucumberSalad.rst

 Directions
 ----------

-1. Season the sliced cucumbers with salt and place them in a colander sitting in a bowl in the refrigerator for about 30 minutes to 1 hour.
-Allow the salt to draw out the excess moisture.
-Once the cucumbers have drained, discard the liquid
+1. Season the sliced cucumbers with salt and place them in a colander set in a bowl in the refrigerator for about 30 minutes to 1 hour to draw out the excess moisture.
+Once drained, discard the liquid.
-2. Mix cucumber and onions in a large bowl.
+2. Combine the cucumber and onions in a large bowl.
 Season with salt and pepper.
-3. Mix white wine vinegar, water, sugar in a small bowl.
-Pour over the cucumbers and onions, and toss to coat.
+3. Whisk the white wine vinegar, water, and sugar in a small bowl.
+Pour over the cucumbers and onions and toss to coat.
-4. Sprinkle some fresh chopped dill and toss salad.
+4. Sprinkle with fresh chopped dill and toss.

 Notes
 -----